KinNeko-De/sample-protobuf-tutorial-styleguide/README.md

 # Motivation
 This repository was created to explore protobuf editor extensions.
 The extension should be able to detect all errors in proto files.

+# Supported syntax
+The repository only covers syntax [proto3](https://protobuf.dev/programming-guides/proto3/) of protobuf.

 # Structure
 There are muliple samples that contains simple proto definitions.
 Each of this proto definition has at least one error.
 The samples are grouped by the context: